ucrengineer/JobSourceResolver/README.md

 c)
 	PrimeNg was used for some UI components.
-This was used to enhance the speed and asthetics of the application. ngx-csv-parser was used to read/parse the excel file.
-This package helped with reading in the excel file.
-	ngx-toaster was used to display information on the application.
-This was used to ehance the user experience.
+This was used to enhance the speed and asthetics of the application. ngx-csv-parser was used to read/parse the excel file. ngx-toaster was used to display information on the application.